 What health problems can be caused by Underbites and Overbites?

 Malocclusions obviously have a cosmetic impact, affecting the appearance of the smile and jawline.
 In the same way that a person with crooked or damaged teeth can feel self-conscious or embarrassed about their smile, underbites and overbites can affect your confidence.

 However, malocclusions aren’t simply a cosmetic issue.
-The can also cause wider health problems.
-Depending on how pronounced the underbite or overbite (and therefore how wide the gap between lower and upper jaws and teeth), a malocclusion can lead to issues such as:
+They can also cause wider health problems.
+Depending on how pronounced the underbite or overbite (and therefore how wide the gap between lower and upper jaws and teeth), malocclusion can lead to issues such as:

 - Difficulties with eating and speaking

 - Excessive wearing of tooth enamel, which in turn can result in tooth decay